-- The existence of an official policy or statement of government does not guarantee effective action - The government has frequently used a top-down approach, and not consider the stakeholders from the beginning - Political commitment needs to be long term and therefore cross political parties - NGOs have played an important role in water development schemes - ensure that priority water resource problems and issues can be addressed from multi-agency dimension; - enable the strategy coordinating system to work (the secretariat and steering committee will rely on political support for their formation and operation): - ensure that the water resources vision and objectives incorporate political goals consistent with other national goals; - conversely, ensure that the water vision and objectives are reflected in political aspirations, - ensure that sustainable approaches to water management are included in national developments, plans and policy statements from other sectors; - ensure that the policy implications of the strategy are followed and considered throughout the process, and not merely at some formal end-point (to allow a continuous improvement approach to work); - make decisions on recommended policy, legal and institutional changes; - ensure that the plan is adopted and followed through; - commit government funds (and, if necessary, mobilise donor assistance);
+- The existence of an official policy or statement of government does not guarantee effective action - The government has frequently used a top-down approach, and not consider the stakeholders from the beginning - Political commitment needs to be long term and therefore cross political parties - NGOs have played an important role in water development schemes

+- conversely, ensure that the water vision and objectives are reflected in political aspirations, - ensure that sustainable approaches to water management are included in national developments, plans and policy statements from other sectors; - ensure that the policy implications of the strategy are followed and considered throughout the process, and not merely at some formal end-point (to allow a continuous improvement approach to work); - make decisions on recommended policy, legal and institutional changes; - ensure that the plan is adopted and followed through; - commit government funds (and, if necessary, mobilise donor assistance);

 Sustainable management and development of water resources has far reaching implications on the way water is traditionally managed and because of expected changes in power structures and decision making has obvious political implications.
 This has to be recognised and consciously addressed throughout the IWRM planning process.